-Mr. Dennis, age 35, has served as an independent director of the Bank since 2018.
-He earned his Bachelor of Arts degree and Bachelor of Science degree with an emphasis in Accounting and Business Administration from Washington & Lee University.
+Mr. Dennis, age 36, was first elected an independent director of the Company in 2020 and has served as an independent director of the Bank since 2018.
+His principal residence is in Gulfport, MS. He earned his Bachelor of Arts degree and Bachelor of Science degree with an emphasis in Accounting and Business

+Administration from Washington & Lee University.
 Mr. Dennis earned a Juris Doctor from the University of Mississippi School of Law.
-Mr. Dennis joined Specialty Contractors and Associates, Inc. in 2010 as a Project Manager and in 2014 was named Vice President of Construction and Operations, a position he currently holds.
+Mr. Dennis joined Specialty Contractors and Associates, Inc. in 2010 as a Project Manager and in 2014 was named Vice-President of Construction and Operations, a position he currently holds.
 Mr. Dennis is involved in several community and civic organizations.
 The Company believes that Mr. Dennis's qualifications to serve on the Board include his executive leadership, legal and financial experience.